Youth Justice Journey

 Through these innovative spaces and tools, we aim to transform the experience of children in the court system, ensuring they are not only heard but also fully understand the proceedings they are involved in.
 This approach will contribute to a more inclusive and understanding atmosphere in children's courts, enhancing the procedural justice experience for all young defendants and witnesses.

-Key Problem Analysis
+Problem

 In past research and discussions, we've identified several issues in youth courts that may cause young people to be unwilling to cooperate or feel nervous.
-The formal atmosphere of the court can make young people uncomfortable; legal jargon is often complex and difficult for young people to understand; and they may feel a lack of necessary support, such as help from family, case workers, or others:
+The formal atmosphere of the court can make young people uncomfortable; legal jargon is often complex and difficult for young people to understand; and they may feel a lack of necessary support, such as help from family, case workers, or others

-1. Most young people can be supported at a universal level by simplify the language used in documents.
+Most young people can be supported at a universal level by simplify the language used in documents.

-2. Young people who may need special measures, such as visualization.
+Young people who may need special measures, such as visualization.

-3. Small number of young people require one-to-one professional support from independent professionals with specialist skills in supporting young people with communication.
+Small number of young people require one-to-one professional support from independent professionals with specialist skills in supporting young people with communication.

 Research